Knoxville Public Records Directory

 1 What are the school district and education performance data for Knoxville, Marion County, Iowa?

 Vital records for Knoxville, Iowa, such as birth, death, and marriage certificates, are maintained by the Marion County Recorder's Office.
-The office is located at 102 S. 3rd St., Knoxville, IA 50138, and can be reached at (641) 828-2228.
-Residents can request copies of these records by submitting the appropriate forms and fees.
+The office is located at 102 S. 3rd St, Knoxville, IA 50138, and can be reached for Residents can request copies of these records by submitting the appropriate forms and fees.

 Knoxville is home to a thriving business community, with a variety of local companies and entrepreneurs contributing to the city's economic growth.
-The Knoxville Chamber of Commerce, located at 113 E. Robinson St., Knoxville, IA 50138, serves as a resource for businesses, providing information on local regulations, licensing, and economic development initiatives.
+The Knoxville Chamber of Commerce, located at 113 E. Robinson St, Knoxville, IA 50138, is a resource for businesses, providing information on local regulations, licensing, and economic development initiatives.